-The National Road Heritage Trail aims to be Indiana’s first cross-state multiuse trail with 150 miles from Terre haute to Richmond using the former Pennsylvania and Vandalia rail corridors, where possible, and closely following the Historic National Road US 40.
+The National Road Heritage Trail is an Indiana cross-state multiuse trail with 150 miles from Terre Haute to Richmond using the former Pennsylvania and Vandalia rail corridors, where possible, and closely following the Historic National Road US 40.
 Several segments in Central Indiana are called the Pennsy after the Pennsylvania Railroad Company.
 The Pennsy Trails in Hancock County group was established in 2013 to complete the missing 10.5 miles in Hancock County just east of Indianapolis, Indiana.
-This included a 4.5 mile gap between Cumberland & Greenfield, and 6 miles east of Greenfield to the county line.
+Approved – this includes a 1.5-mile gap between Cumberland and Greenfield, and 6 miles east of Greenfield to the county line.

-Both Marion County to the west of Hancock, and Henry to east are also working to complete their segments of the National Road Heritage Trail which is now 47% completed across the state.
+Both Marion County, to the west of Hancock, and Henry County to the east, are also working to complete their segments of the National Road Heritage Trail which is now 47% completed across the state.
 The Pennsy route has been negotiated several times based on community input.
-Pennsy Trail updates are provided in public meetings, Greenfield Reporter, New Palestine Press, the Penny Trails web site, our Facebook page, Greenfield and New Palestine Chambers of Commerce, small group meetings, Pennsy events, local events, & posted in local businesses.
+Pennsy Trail updates are provided in public meetings, Greenfield Reporter, New Palestine Press, the Pennsy Trails web site, our Facebook page, Greenfield and New Palestine Chambers of Commerce, small group meetings, Pennsy events, local events, and posted in local businesses.
 Completing the Pennsy is a vital route in the Central Indiana Regional Bikeways Plan and the Hancock County Trails Plan.

 Our current funding project is to support a DNR’s Next Level Trails grant.